algorithmica-org/algorithmica/content/english/hpc/compilation/contracts.md

 These keywords are also a good idea to use by themselves for the purpose of self-documenting.

-### C++20 Contracts
+### C++ Contracts

-Contract programming is an underused but powerful technique.
+Contract programming is an underused but very powerful technique.

-Design-by-contract actually made it into the C++20 standard in the form of [contract attributes](http://www.hellenico.gr/cpp/w/cpp/language/attributes/contract.html), which are functionally equivalent to our hand-made, compiler-specific `assume`:
+There is a late-stage proposal to add design-by-contract into the C++ standard in the form of [contract attributes](http://www.hellenico.gr/cpp/w/cpp/language/attributes/contract.html), which are functionally equivalent to our hand-made, compiler-specific `assume`:

 ```c++
 T at(size_t k) [[ expects: k < n ]] {